webknit/Quotes-Wall/README.md

 A list of sensational quotes from undisclosed sources.

+**Eating out at lunch**
+Email sent round about having lunch out
+Person 1 replies that he has bought lunch and won't be attending Dinner time approaches and we stand up to go for dinner Person 1 states he will come and have a salad
+Halfway through the meal..
+Person 1 asks - whilst eating a 'big plate dinner' - if anyone else is having dessert!

 **Two colleagues speaking about being busy with running club tomorrow lunch**
 Person 1: Are you ready for tomorrow?
 Person 2: My body's always ready